mrpjevans/stereogram/README.md

 ## Usage

-To create 'triples' from MPOs in the current working directory:directory:
+To create 'triples' from MPOs in the current working directory:

 ```bash
 stereogram